openhab/openhab-addons/bundles/org.openhab.binding.vizio/README.md

 If an app is running that is not currently recognized by the binding, the `activeApp` channel will display a message that contains the `APP_ID` and `NAME_SPACE` which can be used to create the missing record for that app in the JSON.

-If an app that is in the JSON database is not recognized by the biding when running or fails to start when selected, try adjusting the `NAME_SPACE` value for that app. `NAME_SPACE` seems to be a version number and adjusting the number up or down may correct the mis-match between the TV and the binding.
+If an app that is in the JSON database fails to start when selected, try adjusting the `NAME_SPACE` value for that app.
+`NAME_SPACE` seems to be a version number and adjusting the number up or down may correct the mismatch between the TV and the binding.

 A current list of `APP_ID`'s can be found at http://hometest.buddytv.netdna-cdn.com/appservice/vizio_apps_prod.json and `NAME_SPACE` &amp; `MESSAGE` values needed can be found at http://hometest.buddytv.netdna-cdn.com/appservice/app_availability_prod.json